wendellpiez/XMLjellysandwich/docs/index.md

 The Constitutional Convention is as mostly restored from a 2002 SVG original produced by Jim Surkamp with the developer.
 It still relies on original SVG declarative animations -- YMMV on different browsers (try Firefox).

+Note that while SaxonJS is a dependency for these demonstrations, the XML Jelly Sandwich XSLTS were only an expediency, not a requirement.
+The Jelly Sandwich utilities have simply made these easy to set up and launch.

 ## Maintained in this repository

 * [JATSCon presentation slides](JATSCon2017)